Ariel19971024/virtual-DOM/README.md

 2.Make a real element.

-3. Mount the element on the tree.
+3.Mount the element on the tree.

 ## How to Observe the change of DOM?
 1.Proxy(prefer)

 2.Timer